JFMnrke/Chronicle/CAPABILITIES.md

 Chronicle — Core Capabilities

-Chronicle is a personal navigation system that helps people consciously become the person they have chosen to be.
+Chronicle is a personal navigation system that helps people become more aware of how their attention is being directed and learn to navigate it toward the life they want to build.

 Its capabilities collaborate as one system.
 None may replace the user's judgment, create purpose, or act outside goals and commitments explicitly brought into Chronicle.